tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 *Percolator* is a system built by Google for incremental processing on a very large data set.
 Since this is just a brief introduction, you can view the full paper [here](https://ai.google/research/pubs/pub36726#) for more details.
 If you are already very familiar with it, you can skip this section and go directly to [Percolator in TiKV](#Percolator-in-TiKV)

 Percolator is built based on Google's BigTable, a distributed storage system that supports single-row transactions.
-With similar logic, Percolator implements distributed transactions in ACID snapshot-isolation semantics.
+Percolator implements distributed transactions in ACID snapshot-isolation semantics, which is not supported by BigTable.
 A column `c` of Percolator is actually divided into the following internal columns of BigTable:

 * `c:lock`
 * `c:write`